ranedigamber/School_District_Analysis/README.md

 # School_District_Analysis
 # Overview of Election Audit

-The goal of this project was to help Tom who is a Colorado board of election employee.
-We are assisting him is provide a tabulated election result for a US congressional district in Colorado.
-Tom in turn will present the summary of total number of votes cast, number of candidates and the votes casted for these candidate as a count and percentage of total votes to the election commission.
-We are also to announce the winner of this election detailing the winning votes in counts and percentages.
+The goal of this project was to assist Maria who is a chief data scientist for a school district analyze school funding and standardized test score.
+We had previously help Maria generate a concise summary of these analysis to be presented to the school district board and superintendents.
+Based on this analysis the school board later informed Maria that they discovered evidence of academic dishonesty.
+It appears that the ninth grade reading and math scores for Thomas High School have been tampered.
+We and Maria have been asssigned to null void all the ninth grade math and reading score from the affected school, while keeping the scores from others intact.
+As before we are to provide a summary as to how these changes affect the overall analysis

   Based on our primary task the election commission had further requested additional data for;
   1. Voter turnout in each county.
   2. Percentage of votes from each county out of the total count.